Ronexlemon/Tender-Safi/README.md

 * TAILWINDCSS - which was used to style the User Interface.
 * SOLIDITY - which was used to create the smart contract.
 * HARDHAT - which was used as development environment for the smart contract.
+* GOERLI TESTNET - which was used to deploy the smart contract.
 * VERCEL - which was used to deploy the project.
 Heroku for backend and vercel for frontend.
 [Go Back to the top](#TenderSafi-Web-app)